Can you wipe/overwrite data without using a data destruction program?

 Data Destruction – Part 2: Can you Permanently Delete Data on a Computer?

-Data Destruction – Part 4: (Coming Soon) What Are Some of the Popular Data Destruction Programs?
+Data Destruction – Part 4: Top 10 Popular Data Destruction Programs

 by Greg Kelley, EnCE, DFCP,